sharma-kashish/Fraudulent-Claim-Detection-Case-Study/README.md

 - The project was based on structured tutorials and industry case studies.

 ## Contact
-Created by [@sharma-kashish] - feel free to contact me!
+Created by [@sharma-kashish, pradeepkumarr355199] - feel free to contact us!